Why is breathing important in singing? ( Top 6 Reasons )

 This is mainly because singing is mostly powered by the actual airflow from your diaphragm and chest.
 Now imagine yourself doing 100 situps and once you start getting tired when your body kicks into breathing faster and then actively try to control how you breathe in and out just to sound better, just give it a try and let me know how well it went in the comment section.
 While singing you will have to hold your breath when singing at certain points of the song, and this can be rather difficult if you do not have enough air in your lungs.

 Diaphragmatic breathing is vital for every singer to learn, it is not only the correct way to sing but also the easiest way to do it.
 Although most beginner singers will not agree with the easy part, which is fair as most people have actually forgotten how to breathe from their diaphragm over the years.
-The truth is that the diaphragm of beginner singers are not well developed and adapted for singing yet.
+The truth is that the diaphragm of beginner singers is not well developed and adapted for singing yet.

 Consider diaphragm breathing as being your singing breath support, without it, you wouldn’t be able to sing properly.
 If you want to know why to sing from the diaphragm, then you just have to listen to a singer who is not using diaphragm breathing for singing and compare him to one that is actually using their diaphragm for singing, the difference between the two will be massive.
 If you are a beginner singer and you still struggle with your diaphragm breathing for singing, then do not worry as this is common for beginner singers.

 Most people think that the power of their voice either comes from their throat, head, or from their vocal cords.
-The truth is that the power of your voice is determined by the amount of air which you can breathe in.
+The truth is that the power of your voice is determined by the amount of air that you can breathe in.
 Although there are some singing techniques that also make your voice powerful, but in general your ability to inhale as much air as possible is what gives your voice power.
 If you want to know how much power the inhaled air actually gives to your voice, then go in front of a mirror and sing a song, my recommendation is to also record yourself.

 Then make some pushups or jumps, anything physical for 5-10 minutes which raises your heart rate, and then try to sing the same song.
 When you will compare the two recordings you will notice that after the short workout your voice is not as powerful as before, this is mainly due to the fact that your body’s primary goal is to get you back to a normal and calm state which will need a lot more air due to the physical activity.